ltl5207/OSMASSEG/README.md

 # OSMASSEG

-*the left parts will be coming soon.*
+*the left parts will be coming soon.*  *Throughout all stages of the experiment, the storage format for the slices we use is JPEG for data and PNG for labels, for the convience of training GAN-based translation model.*

 ## Our models reported in the paper
 - trained on ACDC, 10% supervised(axial slices, no cropping):